Dehakin/Pathfinder/README.md

 - **User Information** - The adding of an authetication system allows user information (username and password) to be securely stored in MongoDB for later use.
 - **Information Security** - User passwords are salted then hashed ten times over before being added to ensure maximum security.
 - **Unique Users** - Before a new user is registered, their username is searched for in the database; the new user request is denied if another user with that name is found, ensuring no two users share the same username.

+## WebSocket deliverable

+Including WebSocket functionality allows the server and each user to receive information about other users.

+ - **Login Notifications** - When a user is on the login screen, they will be notified if another user logs in.